2018ik/2018ik.github.io/_wiki/song_of_songs_book.markdown

 ## Background

 **Song of Songs** is a poem of the progressive experience of an individual believer's loving fellowship with Christ.
+The Lord wants a bride that matches Him.

 ## Summary